GuardianRG/octalysisprime/manuscript/welcome1.md

 # Welcome to Octalysis Prime

+If you are reading this manual, it is because you received it (or purchased it) as a Downloadable Resource after completing a certain OP video.
+Congratulations.

 Yu-kai wrote the following words in the introduction to [Actionable Gamification: Beyond Points, Badges, & Leaderboards](https://www.amazon.com/Actionable-Gamification-Beyond-Points-Leaderboards/dp/1511744049), and I believe they apply to this book as well.

 *This book is dedicated to those who passionately believe in something and have the courage to pursue it in the face of circumstantial obstacles.
 We are surrounded by social and economic systems that are designed by others long ago to fulfill their own dreams, but some individuals manage to take a leap of faith, risk social rejection and even persecution in order to create more meaning in their own lives and the lives of those around them.*